Lawry’s Creamed Spinach

 overhead view of homemade Lawry's creamed spinach in a serving dish

 Lawry’s Creamed Spinach is served at Lawry’s The Prime Rib restaurant.
 Creamed spinach is a steakhouse favorite side dish that pairs perfectly with any good cut of beef.
 This special keto creamed spinach recipe is the one made famous by Lawry’s.
-This is a favorite of our family at Christmas, but you can make it at home any time.
+This is a favorite of our family at Christmas, but you can make it at home any time of the year.
 It’s easy to make and very tasty.

-This copykat spinach recipe uses Lawry’s Seasoned Salt, a special blend of salt, spices, and herbs that adds a unique flavor not just to this creamed spinach dish but also to baked potatoes, mashed potatoes, French fries, hash browns or any other potato side dish.
+This seasoning also adds a unique flavor to other foods, namely, baked potatoes, mashed potatoes, French fries, hash browns, or any other potato side dish.
 It’s well worth having in your pantry.

 Ingredients